maheshjindal/maheshjindal/README.md

 - 🔭 I’m currently working on Graph Neural Networks and Few-Shot Learning.
 - 😄 Pronouns: He/Him/His
-- 💬 Ask me about: Big Data, Deep Learning, Cloud Computing, Software Development and Distributed Systems.
+- 💬 Ask me about: Big Data, Machine Learning, Cloud Computing, Software Development, and Distributed Systems.

 <!--
 **maheshjindal/maheshjindal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.